 This option is mostly insignificant: even in the worst case, there is only 15 seconds difference between a local Equation of Time value and the standard value (Greenwich); the difference in Solar Declination is equally trivial.
 However, it is no extra effort for a computer to calculate either of the variants above so I decided to offer the choice, for the sake of doing it.

 This page calculates annual tables for the Equation of Time and Solar Declination using the methods described in Jean Meeus' book "Astronomical Algorithms".

 Meeus' high accuracy refinements are not included.
-My understanding is that Meeus' standard precision Equation of Time method gives results that are generally within a few seconds of both his higher accuracy results and those produced by the advanced models provided by JPL.
+My understanding is that Meeus' standard precision Equation of Time method gives results that are close to both his higher accuracy results and those produced by the advanced models provided by JPL (about 15 seconds difference in the worst case).
 An equivalent minimal difference applies to the Solar Declination results.

-During development of the page, I compared my results to those generated NOAA's Solar Position Calculator and to the Excel spreadsheet implmentation of Meeus' algorithms published by the Earth System Research Laboratories.
+During development of the page, I verified my results against NOAA's Solar Position Calculator and the Excel spreadsheet implmentation of Meeus' algorithms published by the Earth System Research Laboratories.
 However, if you suspect any remaining errors or discrepancies, please contact me.
 Clicking the envelope icon in the upper right corner of this page will reveal my email address.